alirezaalallah/shopping-cart/README.md

 # Type of discounts

-  -Amount
+  - Amount
-  -PercentDicount
+  - PercentDicount

- * implement "Discount interface" you can add more discount policy to system
+  Also implement "Discount interface" you can add more discount policy to system

 # Type of entities that can be apply on: